 Section B: Incorporating Theremin

-The decision to incorporate Theremin was an early decision in the writing of Symphony no. 5.
-Before beginning to write this piece of music, I was struck with a fascination with the instrument.
-It inspired me to purchase one and to try my hand at writing for it.
-I learned the theremin well enough to create basic gestures and ideas, but I needed more guidance due to a lack of knowledge of the instrument.
+I decided early in the process to incorporate an electronic element into this symphony.
+Early drafts incorporated brief fixed media interludes between movements, but the decision was made to further integrate the electronic element beyond the scope of the interludes.
+Upon further consideration the fixed media concept was replaced with a live electronic instrument, akin to Messiaen’s Turangalila – Symphonie.
+The decision to incorporate theremin was a logical next step, as before beginning to write Symphony No. 5, I was struck with the instrument, inspired to purchase one and try my hand at writing for it.
+I learned the theremin well enough to create basic gestures and ideas, but I needed more guidance due to a lack of performer’s familiarity with the instrument.
 In an effort to further my understanding of the instrument, I discovered an online video series by Dr. Carolina Eyck, a major performer and pedagogue for the instrument.
 While the videos proved helpful in the basics of writing for the instrument, I decided to contact Dr. Eyck directly for further advice and guidance.
 That contact has led to a wonderful collaboration with her in learning the proper way to voice Theremin in an orchestral setting.
-A ‘cardinal rule’ I have developed in working with Dr. Eyck, and through my own experience on the instrument, is to write as if it were the human voice.
+A “cardinal rule” I have developed in working with Dr. Eyck, and through my own experience on the instrument, is to write as if it were a human voice.
 This led me to treat the theremin as an extended vocal solo in movement two of my symphony, lasting the entire movement.

-With movement two quickly becoming focused on writing for the theremin, I needed to further incorporate what I’d learned from the writing of movement two, as well as my communications with Dr. Eyck in the other movements of the symphony.
+With Movement II quickly becoming focused on writing for the theremin, I needed to incorporate further what I’d learned from the writing of Movement II, as well as my communications with Dr. Eyck in the other movements of the symphony.
 I returned to what I had for the instrument in movement one at this point and removed most of what I had written for it.
 This decision was two-fold: first, the instrument is slightly overbearing if used too much in an ensemble of any size due to it being a mostly unaltered sine wave that pierces through most textures with ease.
 The second reason was not wanting to make use of the theremin’s full capabilities until it was time for the featured solo element in movement two.

 The dynamic capabilities of the Theremin are a great role for it in the greater orchestral setting.
-Incorporating this idea in a purely background role, as color, for movement three was an easy decision after getting to know the instrument in the writing of movement two.
-Movement four uses the theremin primarily to reinforce another instrument as it echoes thematic content, or in its’ low register as a strong compliment to the warm sound of the strings.
+Incorporating this idea in a purely background capacity, as color, for Movement III was an easy decision after getting to know the instrument in the writing of Movement II.
+Movement IV uses the theremin primarily to reinforce another instrument as it echoes thematic content, or in its’ low register as a strong compliment to the warm sound of the strings.

 Chapter 3: The First Movement